braph-software/BRAPH-2/tutorials/developers/dev_nn_clas/readme.md

 <a id="Implementation-of-a-neural-network-classifier-NNClassifierMLP"></a>
 ## Implementation of a neural network classifier (`NNClassifierMLP`)  [⬆](#Table-of-Contents)

-We will start by implementing in detail `NNClassifierMLP`, which is a direct extension of `NNBase`.
+You will start by implementing in detail `NNClassifierMLP`, which is a direct extension of `NNBase`.
 A multi-layer perceptron classifier `NNClassifierMLP` comprises a multi-layer perceptron classifier model and a given dataset.